rust-lang/rust/src/doc/rustc-dev-guide/src/mir-regionck.md

 }
 ```

-Here, the root universe would consider of the lifetimes `'static` and
+Here, the root universe would consist of the lifetimes `'static` and
 `'a`.
 In fact, although we're focused on lifetimes here, we can apply
 the same concept to types, in which case the types `Foo` and `T` would
 be in the root universe (along with other global types, like `i32`).